 Neuroplasticity is a characteristic of the human brain, regardless of age.
 However, it’s important to note that children’s brains are more neuroplastic.
-Their brains are more malleable, more flexible, and more receptive in general.
-This is why material children consume and experiences they go through are so important; these materials and experiences effectively shape children’s brains.
+Their brains are more flexible and generally more receptive.
+This is why material children consume and experiences they go through are so important; these materials and experiences effectively shape their brains.

-After a certain age, the brain stops changing shape with every material and experience.
+After a certain age, the brain stops changing shape so much.
 Speaking of age and materials, how do languages fit in?

 Conscious effort vs. unconscious processes

 Technically speaking, young children don’t learn a language- they acquire it.